-Microsoft Excel vs Apple Numbers review
+Microsoft Excel vs Apple Numbers for iOS review

 Are there any downfalls of Numbers?
 Should you use Numbers or Excel to create your calculations?
 Can you import Excel documents into Numbers on the iPad, and edit spreadsheets.
 Or should you pay the £7.99 per month charge to use Excel on your iPad.